 Register as New Patient

-- The practice does NOT register patients who live outide the practice area.
+The practice does NOT register patients who live outide the practice area.
 (Please speak to our reception staff if clarification is needed.
 Please scroll down for the Boundary Checker).
-You can also click on THIS LINK and enter your POSTCODE to see if you are in the boundary.
+You can also click on THIS LINK and enter your POSTCODE to see if you are in our area

-- Although you will be registering with the practice as a whole, normally you will be able to see the doctor or nurseof your choice.
+Although you will be registering with the practice as a whole you will be assigned a registered GP

-- A photographic ID such as a passport or photo driving licence must be presented at registration.
+Photographic ID such as a passport or photo driving licence must be presented at registration

-- If you need to be seen at short notice the doctor or nurse of your choice may not be available, in which case you may see someone else.
+If you need to be seen at short notice the doctor or nurse of your choice may not be available, in which case you will be offered an appointment with a different clinician

 Temporary Patient Registrations